 target.goal: OK.

-Several examples can be found here.
+Several examples of usage can be found under the examples directory of this repository.

 - goal-dsl.vim Vim syntax support for goal-dsl